What tests do I need to take to enter BYU–Hawaii?

 What scholarships are available at BYU–Hawaii?

-- Scholarships for exceptional New Freshmen and Transfers are available in the amounts of half tuition and quarter tuition for one semesters.
+- David O. McKay Recruitment Scholarship is available for exceptional New Freshmen and Transfers in the amounts of quarter, half, or full tuition for the students first semester.

 - No additional application is necessary; applicants are reviewed based on the information on their CES application.